LunarWatcher/obsidian-webdav-sync/CONTRIBUTING.md

 ### Use of generative AI is banned

 Generative AI uses training data [based on plagiarism and piracy](https://web.archive.org/web/20250000000000*/https://www.theatlantic.com/technology/archive/2025/03/libgen-meta-openai/682093/), has [significant environmental costs associated with it](https://doi.org/10.21428/e4baedd9.9070dfe7), and [generates fundamentally insecure code](https://doi.org/10.1007/s10664-024-10590-1).
 GenAI is not ethically built, ethical to use, nor safe to use for programming applications.
 When caught, you will be permanently banned from contributing to the project, and any prior contributions will be checked and potentially reverted.
+Any and all contributions you've made cannot be trusted if AI slop machines were involved.

 ### PR and commit meta